Clemson Area African American Museum

-CAAAM hosts independent and collaborative educational and informative presentations, workshops, innovative programs, and hands-on activities that serve the public, museum visitors and civic organizations.

 History

-The Clemson Area African American Museum was chartered by the City of Clemson, South Carolina in 2002 and first opened in 2007.
+The Clemson Area African American Museum was chartered by the City of Clemson, South Carolina, in 2002 and first opened in 2007.
 The realization of the museum was brought one step closer to reality when the City of Clemson, fostered by the vision of Mayor Larry Abernathy, purchased and renovated the facility for community and cultural purposes.

 The Clemson Area African American Museum is located in the Calhoun Bridge Center and the center was formerly an all-black school that was known as the Calhoun Elementary School.
 It was the last school built for African American students in this part of Pickens County.

 Building

 The Clemson Area African American Museum is located in the old Morrison Annex Building.